-Thrivespring is a collaborative platform (currently in development) focused on emergency preparedness, resilience and self-sustainability (EPRS), on an individual and community level.
+Thrivespring is a collaborative platform (currently in development) focused on emergency preparedness, resilience and self-sustainability, on an individual and community level.

 Preparedness involves planning ahead for emergencies before they occur.

 Resilience is the capacity of an individual or community to absorb shock and positively adapt to change.

 Self-sustainability is the ability to maintain oneself independently by relying on one’s own abilities and resources.